Sie sind hier : Startseite → Magazine und Zeitschriften→ (31) RCA Magazin - Intro→ RCA Magazin 1953 (Sept-Oct)

 .

-Es began damals mit 3 Standorten - Lahore, Dacca, Peshawa
+Es begann damals mit 3 Standorten - Lahore, Dacca, Peshawar

 The News Units at these two places had to solve the problem of supplying news for, at that moment, there was no News agency in the country.
 The telephone wires connecting EFast and West Pakistan passed through India and, consequently, were of no real aid to Pakistan at the time.
 The small number of News Fditors available to the Service struggled hard and managed to broadcast at least four news bulletins a day in four different languages.